-Student counsellors provide students with advice, assistance and information about method of study, choice of study programme, questions regarding their studies and being a student, and practical subjects as well as personal matters or problems.
+Student counsellors provide students with advice, assistance and information about questions regarding their studies and being a student, choice of study and practical subjects as well as personal matters or problems.

 Student counsellors can assist students with questions and problems relating to the student personally as well as his or her studies.
 It is their task to help students find answers to their questions and solutions to their problems in personal and confidential discussions.
 If it turns out that another officer or institution can serve the student seeking counsel better, the student counsellors can refer the student accordingly.